-Fusion and Screening
+Fusion and screening

 Fusion

 The fusion process involves fusing spleen or lymph node cells with a myeloma fusion partner cell line.
-The Antibody Hybridoma Core utilizes the fusion partner cell line FOX-NY, a nonimmunoglobulin-secreting myeloma cell line that is hypoxanthine-aminopterin-thymidine (HAT) sensitive.
+The Antibody Hybridoma Core uses the fusion partner cell line FOX-NY, a nonimmunoglobulin-secreting myeloma cell line that is hypoxanthine-aminopterin-thymidine (HAT) sensitive.

 Investigators who need rat or rabbit fusions performed must provide spleens or lymph nodes to the core on the day of the fusion, as the core only immunizes and houses mice.